bkr/goa/README.md

 end
 ```

-* Add to your test_helper.rb/spec_helper.rb to clean your database (also requires 'database_cleaner'):
+* Add to your test_helper.rb/spec_helper.rb to clean your database in both your Engine and Application:

-Add this into both your client Engine Gem and the application that uses your Engine Gem where MyGoaGem::Base is the base class for your models.
+Add this into both your client Engine Gem and the application that uses your Engine Gem where MyGoaGem::Base is the ActiveRecord base class for your models.

 ```ruby
 require 'goa'